 What is vestibulodynia?

-As you may have guessed from the name, vestibulodynia describes chronic pain in the vestibule, which is the area between the labia minora (inner lips of the labia) that contains the opening to both the urethra and the vagina.
+Vestibulodynia describes chronic pain in the vestibule, which is the area between the labia minora (inner lips of the labia) that contains the opening to both the urethra and the vagina.

 Because the vestibule contains the vaginal opening, pain is usually triggered by vaginal penetration.
 Pain can occur in a variety of ways, and has been described as burning, stinging, itching, stabbing, and more.
-However this is usually only felt when touch or pressure is applied to the area.
-So, if sex is always painful or inserting a tampon hurts too much, it may be worth paying your doctor a visit
+However, this is usually only felt when touch or pressure is applied to the area.
+So, if sex is always painful or inserting a tampon hurts too much, it may be worth paying your doctor a visit.

-Mixed Vulvodynia
+Mixed vulvodynia

-It’s also possible to experience more than one of the above types of pain, for example, if it hurts both when you use a tampon and randomly when there’s nothing touching your vulva.
+It’s also possible to experience more than one of the above types of pain, for example, if it hurts both when you use a tampon and randomly when nothing is touching your vulva.
 In this case, your vulvodynia may be referred to as “mixed”

-Secondary Vulvodynia
+Secondary vulvodynia

 How is vulvodynia diagnosed?

 To diagnose vulvodynia, your doctor will first need to exclude other causes of your vulvar pain.
-First, they will ask you questions about how long the pain has been going on, your medical and sexual history, allergies, and for details on any previous treatments you’ve had.
+First, they will ask you questions about how long the pain has been going on, your medical and sexual history, allergies, and details on any previous treatments you’ve had.

 Then, your doctor will use a cotton swab test to identify where the pain is and to determine whether the pain is local (in one spot) or generalized (all over).